genesys/bold360-mobile-docs-android/docs/chat-configuration/chat-account/bold-account.md

 - Define chat branding strings language.
 `account.info.language = "FR-fr"`

-- Define the id of a specific department that should receive the chat.
+- Destine a chat session to a specific department.
 `account.info.department = DEPARTMENT_ID`

 - Create a chat without displaying the prechat form.
 `account.info.skipPrechat = true` or `account.skipPrechat()`
-  ##### _Notice: If the prechat form is being skipped, you can still send user details via extraData._
+  > Notice: If the prechat form is being skipped, you can still send user details via extraData.
-  {: .no_toc}